nham/notes/notes/basic_topology.md

     ![three point topological space with non-unique limits](non_unique_limits.png)

     The constant sequence of $b$'s converges to both $a$ and $c$ (in addition to $b$) because every neighborhood around $a$ or $c$ contains the whole sequence.

+    Even weirder, under the trivial topology every sequence converges to every point.
+So there are topological spaces where the concept of convergent sequences is nonsensical.
+(There are two notions for discussing convergence in general topological spaces: nets and filters.
+I haven't had a reason to care about them yet, so I don't know anything about them)

+16. A sufficient (but not necessary) condition for ensuring uniqueness of limits is the **Hausdorff** property, which says that any two distinct points in a topological space have disjoint neighborhoods.
+Any space with this property is called a **Hausdorff space**.
+This ensures uniqueness of limits since two tail sequences of one sequence could not be contained in two disjoint sets (the smaller of the tail sequences would have to be contained in two disjoint sets, which is crazy talk).